ouidhi/nyc-film-permits-analysis/README.md

 removed 1 row with zipcode 10048.
 After ZIP code 10048 was retired post-9/11, the World Trade Center area in Lower Manhattan was redistributed under surrounding ZIP codes.

+created multiple new columns and measure using DAX to visualize accurate insights. used count (distinct) for counting the events as each eventID is present multiple times due to the splitting of one row to many.
 ## Insights & Analysis